 A child or young person needs an EHCP to be able to access a specialist setting.
 If your child does not have one, please go to the How to apply for an EHCP page.

 Requests for a specialist setting need to be done through a EHCP review meeting or when an EHCP is created.
-It is a good idea to speak with the SENCO at your child’s setting BEFORE the meeting so they can invite the right people to the review.
+It is a good idea to speak with the SENDCO at your child’s setting BEFORE the meeting so they can invite the right people to the review.
 More information on EHCP can be found on the EHCP review page.

 Step 3: